 John J. Reilly was born in 1954.
 He wrote Spengler's Future in 1992, and published it in 1993.
 He was thus 38 or 39 when he started to produce his characteristic works.
-John continued to write up until his death at the age of 58, a writing career of two
+John continued to write up until his death at the age of 58, a writing career

 There is a saying that the taxi drivers in Washington D.C. tend to come from whatever country the foreign policy establishment was interested in twenty years ago.
 As of 2023, the 2009 plan John mentions here to try to increase military recruitment by offering citizenship to select immigrants has

 This mention by John J. Reilly of his work for West Publishing Company spurred me to archive John's CV from his website.
 It is easy even for me to forget how many things John wrote in the 1990s.
-There are even a few pieces referenced in that CV that were
+There are even a few pieces referenced in that CV